MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 - Starting the Cloud based Azure ML environment's Machine Learning Studio via the Udacity Labs.
 - Downloading the Github files (notebooks, python & data source link) in the virtual machine on Azure ML.
 - Loading the notebooks and starting the notebooks compute cluster.
-- For Hyperdrive, testing out 'train.py' independently in the Bash Git terminal to ensure flawless execution before executing the Hyperdrive run.
 - Phase 1 - Running the AutoML run notebook and making interactive changes as required.
-- Phase 2 - Running the Hyperdrive run notebook and making interactive changes as required.
+- Phase 2 - For Hyperdrive, testing out 'train.py' independently in the Bash Git terminal to ensure flawless execution before executing the Hyperdrive run.Running the Hyperdrive run notebook and making interactive changes as required.
 - Phase 3 - Registration & Deployment of the best model either from Azure ML or Hyperdrive as a web service and testing out the same.
 - Downloading the notebook & run files periodically to the virtual machine and uploading back to Github.
 - Cleaning up the Azure ML resources used (web service, compute cluster & notebooks compute).